 - ❖ Completing PI/Lab Manager led training, utilizing the General Lab Safety section of the Lab-Specific training form.

-All lab personnel must be trained upon initial assignment and annually thereafter, by:
+All lab personnel must be trained upon initial assignment and annually thereafter, on lab-specific topics which cannot be addressed in a general training, by:

 - ❖ PI or Lab Manager led training, utilizing the Lab-Specific training form